SL(2,C) group action on Cohomological field theories: Introduction

 \section{Introduction}

-Cohomological field theories (CohFT for brevity) were introduced in the early 90s by Kontsevich and Manin in \cite{KM}.
-They appeared to play an important role in many different subjects of mathematics - they are key objects in the mirror symmetry conjecture \cite{FJR}, integrable hierarchies \cite{DZ, FSZ} and even geometry of the moduli space of curves \cite{PPZ}.
+Cohomological field theories (CohFT for brevity) were introduced in the early 90s in \cite{KM}.
+They appeared to play an important role in many different subjects of mathematics --- they are key objects in the mirror symmetry conjectures, integrable hierarchies by \cite{DZ,FSZ} and geometry of the moduli space of curves \cite{PPZ}.
 An important tool to work with CohFTs that is used in all the aspects listed is Givental's action.
-However in some cases (and in singularity theory in particular) it does not give the feeling of the initial object geometry where another - $\SL2C$ action is defined naturally.
-Based on the examples coming from singularity theory we introduce analytically the $\SL2C$ action on the genus zero part of an arbitrary CohFT and write it in terms of Givental's action to act on the higher genera of the CohFT too.
+However in some cases (and in singularity theory in particular) it does not give any feeling of the initial object geometry, where another --- $\SLC$ action is defined naturally.